Nytra/ResoniteHotReloadLib/README.md

 ```
 static void BeforeHotReload()
 {
+    // This runs in the current assembly (i.e. the assembly which invokes the Hot Reload)

     // This is where you unload your mod, free up memory, and remove Harmony patches etc.
 }

 static void OnHotReload(ResoniteMod modInstance)
 {
+    // This runs in the new assembly (i.e. the one which was loaded fresh for the Hot Reload)

     // Get the config
     config = modInstance.GetConfiguration();

     // Now you can setup your mod again
 }
 ```